rachartier/tiny-inline-diagnostic.nvim/README.md

 		-- If multiple diagnostics are under the cursor, display all of them. multiple_diag_under_cursor = false,

+		-- Enable diagnostic message on all lines.
+		-- /!\ Still an experimental feature, can be slow on big files. multilines = false,

 		overflow = {
 			-- Manage the overflow of the message.
 			--    - wrap: when the message is too long, it is then displayed on multiple lines.